 From Kyoto to Tokyo, to take Shinkansen is strongly recommended as there is no airport closed to Kyoto.

-From cities located not in the main island, air transportation is the main option.
+From cities located not on the main island, air transportation is the main option.

-There are many flights between Tokyo and cities not located in the main island, such as Fukuoka, Sapporo, Matsuyama, Okinawa, Miyazaki, and Hakodate.
+There are many flights between Tokyo and cities not located on the main island, such as Fukuoka, Sapporo, Matsuyama, Okinawa, Miyazaki, and Hakodate.

-There are also flights between Tokyo and cities in the mail island, such as Hiroshima, Okayama, Osaka, Toyama, Sendai, Akita, and Niigata.
+There are also flights between Tokyo and cities in the main island, such as Hiroshima, Okayama, Osaka, Toyama, Sendai, Akita, and Niigata.

 There are buses between Tokyo and major cities like Kyoto, Osaka, and Sendai.